 Florida private school students do not participate in the statewide assessments because these assessments exist to meet federal and state assessment accountability requirements for Florida public schools.
 Private school students who transfer into a Florida public school, however, must achieve a passing score on the Algebra 1 EOC at some point and the Biology, Geometry, and U.S. History EOC if seeking a "Scholar" diploma.
 Students will have several opportunities to take these assessments.
 The School District will distribute information about the EOC's and graduation requirements to the private schools on a yearly basis.
-Public school students attending private schools through the use of a school choice scholarship, such as the McKay Scholarship, Florida Department of Education K-12 Scholarship Program, such as Family Empowerment or Hope Scholarship may take the EOC assessments.
+Public school students attending private schools through the use of a Florida Department of Education K-12 Scholarship Program, such as Family Empowerment or Hope Scholarship may take the EOC assessments.